epforgpl/techkontrawirus/README.md

 At this point, please edit the `.env` file, setting at least the variables responsible for DB connection.

+To create all the required tables in the database and seed it with example data, run:

+    php artisan migrate
+    php artisan db:seed

 Finally, run:

     php artisan serve